1 min read

-Like many of today’s most prevalent Internet scams, extortion is the endgame.
+How the Scam Works Like many of today’s most prevalent Internet scams, extortion is the endgame.
 This is the case with this particular scam, which uses the purported possession of private information to blackmail the victim.
 In this case, the scammer claims to have captured footage of both the adult material that the victim was watching, and footage of the victim as they watched said materials.
+The target of the scam is first sent an email that details their current situation, as the scammer wants them to believe it.
+It should also be mentioned that this email includes a password that the user has once used in the subject line.
+The rest of the email continues:

 “You don’t know me and you’re thinking why you received this email, right?